NicolasMarqui/Billie-Eilish-Discover/README.md

 ![Home](https://i.imgur.com/OXQMu9l.png)

 # Challenge
-Create one page about an artist you enjoy
+Create one page about an artist you enjoy in under 3 hours(Design Included)

 # Rules!
   - No Frameworks!